dcac/dcac.github.io/_posts/features/2020-07-11-a-z-worst-sci-fi.md

 	</div>
 	<p style="margin-top:0;float:left;width:60%;padding-left: 20px;">
 		<strong>WORST LETTER: B</strong><br />
 	    Seems appropriate, since when you think “B-movie”, you probably picture a cheesy sci-fi flick.
 And while no one was going to dethrone <em>Battlefield Earth</em> as the big daddy of bad sci-fi movies, many tried: <em>Battle for Skylark</em>, <em>Battle for the Planet of the Apes</em>, _Battle: Los Angeles_… are you sensing a theme there?
-You don’t have to be a <em>Baby Genius</em> to know that having the world “battle” in your sci-fi movie title is a bad idea	</p>
+You don’t have to be a <em>Baby Genius</em> to know that having the world “battle” in your sci-fi movie title is a bad idea.	</p>
 </div>

 <div class="clearfix"  style="margin-top:4rem;width:100%;">